 4. There is enormous hope.
 There is always hope.
 But we must innovate and change thinking and actions very very radically.
 As Einstein said, we will not solve problems with the same thinking that created them.

 5. A big part of saving humankind is emergent solutions from the ground upwards - empowered inspired liberated transformed communities and people everywhere - importantly questioning and rejecting the fearful myth of dependence on state governance/protection (which like 'divide and rule' is a fundamental confidence trick of ruling elite and wealth/power maintenance for centuries/thousands of years).

 6. If we all wait for governments we'll be toast.
 Or likely first shot on the streets for 'rioting' because we need food.
 Look at the history.
-It repeats, and is repeating.
+It repeats, in certain ways, and is repeating.

 7. This is one of the solutions - home-made wind turbine electricity generator - free electricity.
 Every home should have several.
 Like every home should have its own home-made solar panels (every street has at least one brilliant retired engineer who can build this stuff, out of throw-away bits-and-pieces, really).
 Every home should have water butts and composting toilets.
 Every home should have roof tiles that are solar panels (why not?.. because housebuilders and their political buddies make too much money out of old technology - roof tiles are the same as they were hundreds of years ago - basically like our political/'democracy'/government systems.. archaic and serving only the powerful and wealthy)